duniter/duniter/doc/Protocol.md

 ## Introduction

-UCP aims at defining a data format, interpretation of it and processing rules in order to build coherent free currency systems in a P2P environment.
+UCP aims at defining a data format, an interpretation of it and processing rules in order to build coherent free currency systems in a P2P environment.
 UCP is to be understood as an *abstract* protocol since it defines currency parameters and rules about them, but not their value which is implementation specific.

 This document describes UCP in a bottom-up logic, so you will find first the details of the protocol (data format) to end with general protocol requirements.